pysat/pysat/README.md

 #Adding a new instrument to pysat
 pysat works by calling modules written for specific instruments that load and process the data consistent with the pysat standard.
-The name of the module corresponds to the name field when initializing a pysat instrument object.
+The name of the module corresponds to the combination 'platform_name' provided when initializing a pysat instrument object.
 The module should be placed in the pysat instruments directory or in the user specified location (via mechanism to be added) for automatic discovery.
 A compatible module may also be supplied directly